rbrn1999/MLOps/README.md

 * To install Python packages with pip: `$ pip install -r requirements.txt`
 ### Setup
 1. Clone the model and dataset repo and set up the git credential.
-2. Make sure that the working directory, file names are set correctly.
+2. Make sure that the working directory, file names are set correctly. (recommend to use SSH)
 3. Setup the webhook flask server: `python webhook.py`
 4. Set the webhook in Hugging Face: "Settings->Webhooks".
 It should be triggered by the `hf_dataset` repository's main branch commit.